-(a) Commencing with the Fiscal Year ending June 30, 2025, and annually while the Bonds remain outstanding, the State agrees to provide or cause to be provided the Annual Financial Information to each Repository annually.

-(b) Such Annual Financial Information shall be provided not later than two hundred ten (210) days after the end of each fiscal year for the State.
+- (a) Commencing with the Fiscal Year ending June 30, 2025 and annually while the Bonds remain outstanding, the State agrees to provide or cause to be provided the Annual Financial Information to each Repository annually. - (b) Such Annual Financial Information shall be provided not later than 210 days after the end of each fiscal year for the State (i.e., each June 30).
 If the Audited Financial Statements are not available by the time the other Annual Financial Information must be provided, unaudited financial statements shall be provided as part of the Annual Financial Information.
-If not provided as a part of the Annual Financial Statements will be provided when available.

-(c) The State may provide Annual Financial Information by specific reference to other documents, including information reports and official statements relating to other debt issues of the State, which have been submitted to each Repository; provided, however, that if the document so referenced is a final official statement within the meaning of the Rule, such final official statement must also be available from the MSRB.

-(d) At any time the Bonds are outstanding, the State shall provide, in a timely manner, to the MSRB and any SID notice of any of the following events with respect to the Bonds (provided, that any event under clauses (ii), (vii), (viii), (x), (xiv) and (xv) will be provided only if deemed to be material):
+If not provided as a part of the Annual Financial Information, the Audited Financial Statements will be provided when available. - (c) The State may provide Annual Financial Information by specific reference to other documents, including information reports and official statements relating to other debt issues of the State, which have been submitted to each Repository; provided, however, that if the document so referenced is a final official statement within the meaning of the Rule, such final official statement must also be available from the MSRB. - (d) At any time the Bonds are outstanding, the State shall provide, in a timely manner, not in excess of ten business days, to the MSRB and any SID notice of any of the following events with respect to the Bonds (provided that any event under clauses (ii), (vii), (viii), (x), (xiv) and (xv) will be provided only if material): - i.
+Principal and interest payment delinquencies; - ii.
+Non-payment related defaults; - iii.
+Unscheduled draws on debt service reserves reflecting financial difficulties; - iv.
+Unscheduled draws on credit enhancements reflecting financial difficulties; - v.
+Substitution of credit or liquidity providers, or their failure to perform;

-- (i) Principal and interest payment delinquencies; - (ii) Non-payment related defaults; - (iii) Unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) Unscheduled draws on credit enhancements reflecting financial difficulties; - (v) Substitution of credit or liquidity providers, or their failure to perform; - (vi) Adverse tax opinions or the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Forms 5701-TEB) or other material notices of determinations with respect to the tax status of the Bonds; - (vii) Modifications to rights of bond holders; - (viii) Bond calls, other than mandatory sinking fund redemption, and tender offers; - (ix) Defeasances; - (x) Release, substitution or sale of any property securing repayment of the securities; - (xi) Rating changes; - (xii) Bankruptcy, insolvency, receivership or similar proceedings; - (xiii) Mergers, consolidations, acquisitions, the sale of all or substantially all of the assets of the obligated person or their termination; - (xiv) Appointment of successor or additional trustee or the change of name of a trustee; - (xv) Incurrence of a financial obligation of the Board or obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the Board or obligated person, any of which affect security holders, if material; and - (xvi) Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of the financial obligation of the Board or obligated person, any of which reflect financial difficulties.

-(e) At any time the Bonds are outstanding, the State shall provide, in a timely manner, to the MSRB and any SID notice of any failure of the State to timely provide the Annual Financial Information as specified in Sections 2(a) and 2(b) hereof.
+- vi.
+Adverse tax opinions or the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds; - Modifications to rights of Bondholders; vii. - viii.
+Bond calls, other than mandatory sinking fund redemption; - ix.
+Defeasances; - Release, substitution or sale of any property securing repayment of the securities; х. - Rating changes; xi. - Bankruptcy, insolvency, receivership or similar event of the State;\ xii. - xiii.
+The consummation of a merger, consolidation or acquisition involving the State or the sale of all or substantially all of the assets of the State, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - Appointment of a successor or additional trustee or the change of name of a trustee if xiv. material: and - Incurrence of a Financial Obligation (as defined in Footnote 1 below) of the State, if XV. material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a Financial Obligation of the State, any of which affect security holders, if material - xvi.
+Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of the financial obligation of the State, any of which reflect financial difficulties. - At any time the Bonds are outstanding, the State shall provide, in a timely manner, to the (e) MSRB and any SID notice of any failure of the State to timely provide the Annual Financial Information as specified in Sections 2(a) and 2(b) hereof.